Quwaysim/notes_to_self/coding_style_guides/android_xml_coding_style_guide.md

 # 2. Dimensions

 ## 2.1 Height & Width
-Hard coded dimension values should *not* be added directly to xml files, but rather added to `dimens.xml`, and referenced from there.
-The only exception to this rule is when the value is `0dp`.
+Hard coded dimension values should *not* be added directly to xml files, but rather added to `dimens.xml`, with the exception `0dp` values.

 __BAD:__